Rickaphile/CodingBat-Answers-Partial-/README.md

 # CodingBat-Solutions-Partial
-For Solutions.
 Please see the file(s) under the main folder.